jordan-yee/dangerscripts-kakoune/README.md

 # If you forget the --recurse-submodules flag, clone the submodules:
 git submodule update --init

+# If the above command isn't working right, then init submodules independently:
+git submodule init
+# Then update the clone URLs in .git/config:
+kak .git/config
+# And finally, update the submodules:
+git submodule update
 ```

 To load an explicitly defined subset of the included plugins: